Gabriele-Cutrona/Gabriele-Cutrona/README.md

 ### Hello there! ^w^

-I'm **Gabriele Cutrona**, nerdy student in love with computers and entertainment
+I'm **Gabriele Cutrona**, a nerdy student in love with computers and entertainment 🎆

 I've loved computers since... forever.
 Since when I was a literal child
 (literally before discovering them my life was miserable I didn't know what to do all day)